RakhithJK/dbeaver-dbeaver-wiki/Oracle.md

 Host | Server host name | 192.168.1.25
 Post number | Server listener port | 1521 (default)
 Database | Service or SID name | ORCL
-Service/SID | It depends on server configuration.<br/>SID must be selected for some servers and Service Name for others | SID
+Service/SID | It depends on the server configuration.<br/>SID must be selected for some servers and the Service Name for others | SID

 ### TNS

-TNS configuration is the simplest but it requires you to have `tnsnames.ora` file somewhere on disk. tnsnames.ora contains information about all accessible Oracle server connections.
+TNS configuration is the simplest but it requires you to have the `tnsnames.ora` file somewhere on your disk. tnsnames.ora contains information about all accessible Oracle server connections.
-DBeaver can determine default location of this file but sometimes you need to specify it manually
+DBeaver can determine the default location of this file but sometimes you will need to manually specify it.

 Parameter | Description | Example
 ----|-----|----
 Network Alias | Name of configuration from tnsnames.ora | ORCL1
-TNS names path | Path to `tnsnames.ora` file.<br/> By default it is get from TNS_ADMIN environment variable or from Windows registry | c:\oracle\network\admin
+TNS names path | Path to `tnsnames.ora` file.<br/> By default, it is got from the TNS_ADMIN environment variable or from Windows' registry | c:\oracle\network\admin

 ### Custom URL

-For more sophisticated configuration you can specify full JDBC URL manually (see [Data Sources and URLs](https://docs.oracle.com/database/121/JJDBC/urls.htm#JJDBC28270)).
+For more a sophisticated configuration, you can specify the full JDBC URL manually (see [Data Sources and URLs](https://docs.oracle.com/database/121/JJDBC/urls.htm#JJDBC28270)).

 Sample URL (Oracle Cloud):
 `jdbc:oracle:thin:@(description= (retry_count=20)(retry_delay=3)(address=(protocol=tcps)(port=1522)(host=adb.us-ashburn-1.oraclecloud.com))(connect_data=(service_name=xxxxxxxxxxxxxxxxx_high.adb.oraclecloud.com))(security=(ssl_server_cert_dn="CN=adwc.uscom-east-1.oraclecloud.com, OU=Oracle BMCS US, O=Oracle Corporation, L=Redwood City, ST=California, C=US")))`